 Get to know the fertility clinic

 Once you’re ready to really narrow down your options, it’s time to ask some serious questions.
-Here are some of the things you should know before you ever step foot inside the fertility clinic:
+Here are some of the things you should know before you ever step foot into the fertility clinic:

-- Which types of fertility treatments does the clinic offer? — In vitro fertilization (IVF) is one of the most expensive types of fertility treatments and some clinics may push for it harder than other, less pricey options.
+In vitro fertilization (IVF) is one of the most expensive types of fertility treatments and some clinics may push for it harder than other, less pricey options.
 Many women don’t need IVF to get pregnant — sometimes all it takes is a fertility drug with timed intercourse.
 That being said, find out all the types of fertility treatments each clinic offers.

-- Does the clinic specialize in one type of fertility treatment or working with one demographic over another? — If you’re over 40, have a reproductive condition like PCOS, or have had multiple miscarriages, you may want to look for a clinic that specializes in treating patients with similar struggles.
+If you’re over 40, have a reproductive condition like PCOS, or have had multiple miscarriages, you may want to look for a clinic that specializes in treating patients with similar struggles.

-- Are you going to be treated by one doctor or a whole team? — In smaller fertility clinics, you’ll probably be seen by one doctor for the entire course of your fertility treatment.
+In smaller fertility clinics, you’ll probably be seen by one doctor for the entire course of your fertility treatment.
 Larger practices may assign multiple doctors to one patient.
 There are advantages and disadvantages to both, so it really boils down to personal preference.

-- Where did the fertility specialist(s) go to school? — Check to make sure that the doctor treating you when to a credible university.
+Check to make sure that the doctor treating you when to a credible university.
 While this usually won’t be an issue, it never hurts to check.

-- How long have they been treating infertility? — This is a big one.
+This is a big one.
 While dealing with the physical and emotional struggles of infertility, you’ll want to have a doctor who knows what they’re doing.

-- How long have they been at the clinic? — High turnover at a fertility clinic can mean that it’s not a great work environment.
+High turnover at a fertility clinic can mean that it’s not a great work environment.
 If this is the case, don’t believe for one second that the workplace turmoil won’t spill over into your experience as a patient.
 If doctors, nurses, or other staff don’t stay at the clinic long, keep looking.

 Understand fertility clinic success rates